AndrewDryga/vagrant-box-osx/README.md

 * VirtualBox doen's have Guest additions for Mac OS X, so you can't have shared folders.
 Instead you can use normal network shared folders
 * Apple's EULA states that you can install your copy on your actual Apple-hardware, plus up to two VMs running on your Apple-hardware.
 So using this box on another hardware is may be illigal

-Tips to build you'r own box
+Tips to build your own box
 --
 Main think you should remember is that you need latest VirtualBox version BEFORE you start installation.
 Process of installation is pretty straight forward (as on usual Mac), but you need to erase virtual drive during installation via Disk Utilities.
 After that just follow [Vagrant guide](https://docs.vagrantup.com/v2/boxes/base.html) to create base box and [another one](https://docs.vagrantup.com/v2/virtualbox/boxes.html) to package it.